WillJRoper/h5forest/docs/modes/histogram.md

 - Appropriate error messages
 - Suggestions for data validation

+**Data Range Validation**
+- **Data range not yet computed**: Operations like toggling scales or editing bins require the data range to be computed first.
+If you see "data range not yet computed", ensure you've selected a dataset with **`Enter`** and wait for the background computation to complete.
+- **Thread synchronization**: The system automatically waits for data range computation to finish before allowing scale toggles or bin edits, preventing race conditions.

 **Logarithmic Scale Errors**
-- **Negative values with log x-scale**: Error message indicates data contains negative values incompatible with logarithmic x-axis
+- **Negative values with log x-scale**: Error message indicates data contains negative values incompatible with logarithmic x-axis.
+Shows exact minimum value for diagnosis.
-- **Zero values with log x-scale**: Error message indicates data contains zero values incompatible with logarithmic x-axis
+- **Zero values with log x-scale**: Error message indicates data contains zero values incompatible with logarithmic x-axis.
+Shows exact minimum value for diagnosis.
-- **Zero histogram counts with log y-scale**: Error message indicates some bins have zero counts, incompatible with logarithmic y-axis
+- **Zero histogram counts with log y-scale**: Error message indicates some bins have zero counts, incompatible with logarithmic y-axis.
+Shows exact minimum count for diagnosis.
+- **Immediate validation**: Scale compatibility is checked immediately when toggling to log scale, providing instant feedback.
-- **Solution**: Switch back to linear scale or filter/transform data appropriately
+- **Solution**: Switch back to linear scale or filter/transform data appropriately.
+For detailed error information, see the specific error message above the generic failure notice.

 **Extreme Values**
 - Automatic handling of infinite values